flarebyte/text_copperframe/DECISIONS.md

 By clearly defining the problem, use cases, edge cases, and limitations, we ensure the development of a robust and versatile text field model that meets diverse requirements and handles a variety of input scenarios effectively.

+## Refinements

+A Dart model is required to handle a text field widget that includes validation and message display functionality.
+The text field should dynamically validate input based on specified rules, generating messages at different levels (info, warning, error) as needed.
+Additionally, the model should support customizable UI behavior through options and allow for merging these options from different sources.

+### Use Cases:

+1. **Basic Text Validation:**

+   - A text field accepts user input and checks if the input is valid based on pre-defined rules (e.g., non-empty, valid email format).
+Depending on the outcome, an error message may be displayed.

+2. **Display Messages with Different Levels:**

+   - As the user types, the text field can display messages like "Password too short" (error), "Consider using a stronger password" (warning), or "Password meets requirements" (info).

+3. **Event-Driven Validation:**

+   - The text field triggers validation rules on specific events (e.g., `onCharChange`, `onBlur`).
+If a rule fails, the corresponding message is shown to the user.

+4. **Optional Icons in Messages:**

+   - Messages can optionally include an icon, such as a telephone icon for a "Invalid phone number" error, to provide visual context.

+5. **Customizable UI Behavior:**

+   - The text field may display additional UI elements based on options, such as showing a character count below the field if the option `displayCharacterCount: true` is provided.

+6. **Merging of Options:**
+   - The model should allow the merging of global options (e.g., applied to all text fields) with widget-specific options (e.g., unique to one text field).
+For example, global options might set `displayCharacterCount: true` for all fields, but a specific text field might override this to `false`.

+### Edge Cases:

+1. **No Matching Rule for Input:**

+   - Input that does not trigger any validation rules should result in no messages being displayed.

+2. **Multiple Messages from a Single Event:**

+   - A single input event might trigger multiple validation rules, potentially resulting in multiple messages of different levels being displayed simultaneously.

+3. **Conflicting UI Options:**

+   - When global and widget-specific options conflict, the model should clearly define which options take precedence (e.g., widget-specific options override global options).

+4. **Message Update Frequency:**

+   - Messages should update in real-time as the user types, but care should be taken to avoid excessive re-rendering or flickering of the UI.

+5. **Handling Undefined Events:**

+   - If an event is triggered for which no rules are defined, the system should safely ignore the event without producing errors or unexpected behavior.

+6. **Icon Availability:**
+   - Ensure that the absence of an icon for a message does not lead to UI layout issues.

+### Limitations:

+1. **Non-Visual Elements:**

+   - The model should not address the specific visual styling of messages or the text field; it should focus only on validation logic and message handling.

+2. **Complex Validation Logic:**

+   - The model should not implement complex validation logic such as asynchronous validation (e.g., server-side checks), focusing only on simple, synchronous validation rules.

+3. **Event-Driven Logic Beyond Validation:**

+   - The model should not handle events unrelated to validation, such as keybinding or form submission events.

+4. **Extensive UI Customization:**

+   - The model should not attempt to offer extensive customization of the UI beyond the simple option-based modifications like `displayCharacterCount`.

+5. **Global State Management:**
+   - The model should not manage or store global state outside of the context of the text field's validation and option handling.

+### Summary:

+The model should focus on validating user input in a Dart text field widget, generating contextually appropriate messages based on a set of predefined rules triggered by specific events.
+It should allow for some basic UI customization through a flexible options system, and provide a mechanism to merge different sets of options together, ensuring a smooth and user-friendly experience.